 4. Major General Zaur Sabir oglu Memmedov

-Born in Hindarkh district, Memmedov is deputy head of Azerbaijan's special forces command and is credited with the capture of parts of southern Artsakh, including Shushi.
+Born in Agjabedi district, Memmedov is deputy head of Azerbaijan's special forces command and is credited with the capture of parts of southern Artsakh, including Shushi.
 During the occupation of Shushi, Memmedov's special forces committed numerous human rights abuses, including taking hostages, killing civilians, and vandalizing Ghazanchetsots Cathedral.
-In the village of Karintak, just outside of Shushi, Memmedov's forces kidnapped, tortured, and murdered 58-year-old Alvard Tovmansyan, a woman with mental disabilities.
+In the village of Karintak, just outside of Shushi, Memmedov's forces kidnapped, tortured, and murdered 58-year-old Alvard Tovmasyan, a woman with mental disabilities.
 In all, at least 33 Armenian civilians have been confirmed to have been executed by Azerbaijani forces in southern Artsakh, including the above beheadings by special forces.

 Sources and additional reading: Heydar Aliyev Centers (translated; for personal info); Artsakh Ombudsman; Asbarez; HETQ (translated); Persecution